Bara Gumbad: History

 Including the Bada Gumbad, there are four monuments in the Lodi Gardens; the other three being Tomb of Sikandar Lodi, Shisha Gumbad, and the tomb of Muhammad Shah (who belonged to the Sayyid dynasty).
 The Bada Gumbad is situated approximately 400 m southwest of the tomb and 75 m south of Shisha Gumbad.
-During the rule of Sikander Lodi, the Bara Gumbad, the adjacent mosque, and the "mehman khana" (guest house) were constructed.
+During the rule of Sikandar Lodi, the Bara Gumbad, the adjacent mosque, and the "mehman khana" (guest house) were constructed.
 The Bara Gumbad is speculated to serve as a gateway to the Friday mosque.
-However owing to the constitutions date, placement and stylistic differences the theory of gateway is not supported.
+However owing to the construction date, placement and stylistic differences the theory of gateway is not supported.
 The purpose and significance of the Bara Gumbad is unknown and to date remains a mystery.
 The Friday mosque was constructed in 1494 CE.
 It was the first mosque to be built in a style that first appeared during the Lodi Dynasty.

 Some historians suggest that the Bara Gumbad was built by an unidentified noble in 1490 CE, before being appropriated by Sikander Lodi in 1494 CE, to provide an entryway to his mosque.

 Simon Digby argued, that the Bara Gumbad served as a gateway to a large walled enclosure, which included the Shisha Gumbad, identified by the same scholar as the tomb of Bahlul Lodi.

 Initially, all the monuments were built independently, and were not in one confine.
 In the early twentieth century, a park was developed, bringing the four monuments in one confine.
 The park was inaugurated on 9 April 1936 by Lady Willingdon, the wife of Viceroy Lord Willingdon.
-The park was originally called the Lady Willingdon Park after her, but was renamed to Lodi Gardens after independence of India in 1947.
+The park was originally called the Lady Willingdon Park after her, but was renamed Lodi Gardens after independence of India in 1947.